Ways to Engage

 Times: Must be able to commit at least four hours per week on a consistent basis.

 Safe House Volunteer Advocates

-At Sojourner House, volunteers who work directly with victims of domestic violence in our residential program are called "Volunteer Advocates”.
+At Sojourner House, volunteers who work directly with victims of domestic and/or sexual violence in our residential program are called "Volunteer Advocates”.
 Volunteering in our Residential Program is an intensive, hands-on learning experience and while we do accept students for these positions, permanent Rhode Island residents above the age of 21 who can make a long-term commitment to providing on-call or regular weekly assistance at the Safe House are encouraged to apply.
 We seek Volunteer Advocates who: